HyunMin-Ju/Start_Fsharp/README.md

 # Starting F#

-SO I am going to learn new programming language, F#
+I am going to learn new programming language, F#

 Let's get it started!